It's almost like they were born to be together.

 The rear end of the 507K has a small notch designed to be used as an improvised rear sight.
 The SIG P365 XL’s rear sight is removed when you attach n optic, so the little notch is a welcome addition.
 The optic also sits low enough to see the front sight and use the rear notch in case the optic fails.[caption id="attachment_4593" align="alignnone" width="600"] Notice the notch as a rear sight[/caption]

-Red dots like the 507K eliminates the issues with sight radius on small handguns.
+Red dots like the 507K eliminate the issues with sight radius on small handguns.
 Red dots allow you to shoot a small pistol almost as accurately as a full-sized duty handgun.

 The controls are two small buttons located on the side of the optic.
 These little buttons make swapping brightness levels, turning the optic on and off, and even changing reticles easy.